 - instruments being hidden from sight as much as possible,

 - artwork instead of photos of smile makeovers,

 - dentists and staff not wearing white and not dressing in traditional medical outfits – the proverbial white coat can be a trigger for many older (and not so old) people, and

 - doing away with the “typical” smells associated with dentistry as far as possible.

 The foundation of the pyramid is communication.
 This means the way your dentist interacts with you (and the way you interact with your dentist).
-Your dentist should be someone who is easy to talk to, and someone who comes across as calm, caring and confident.
+Your dentist should be someone who is supportive, caring, and easy to talk to.

 You need to feel at ease with your dentist if you want to overcome your fears, and your dentist needs to know what you fear and how they may be able to help you.